Xoltox/AnoGReS/README.md

 <br />

 <p>
-As an initial goal, I plan to provide developers with a single minimal, material theme based cross-platform web app that can be adapted to the developer's liking.<br />
+As an initial goal, I plan to provide developers with a single minimal, material theme based responsive web app that can be adapted to the developer's liking.<br />
 Other developments may follow later.
 </p>